What Licensees Need to Know About Pennsylvania's New Driver's Licenses

 REAL ID-COMPLIANT LICENSES AND PHOTO IDENTIFICATION CARDS – COMING IN 2019

 Beginning in the first quarter of 2019, PennDOT will begin issuing driver's licenses and photo identification cards that are compliant with federal REAL ID standards.
-REAL ID-compliant documents will allow bearers to board domestic commercial flights and enter certain federal buildings and facilities once Pennsylvania is no longer exempt from the REAL ID program.
-An exemption is set to expire on Oct.
-10, 2018 – PennDOT has applied for another extension – however, beginning Oct.
-1, 2020, Pennsylvanians will need a REAL ID-compliant license, identification card, or an acceptable alternative identification as approved by TSA to board domestic commercial flights or enter a federal facility without a secondary form of U.S. Department of Homeland Security (DHS)-approved identification.
+REAL ID-compliant documents will allow bearers to board domestic commercial flights and enter secure federal buildings and facilities once Pennsylvania is no longer exempt from the REAL ID program.
+Currently, this exemption is set to expire on Aug.
+1, 2019.

 PennDOT plans to begin issuing REAL ID-compliant licenses and identification cards in March 2019.
 The visible difference between the "new" licenses described in the section above and a REAL ID-compliant product is that a REAL ID-compliant product will be marked with a gold star.